falcosecurity/libs/README.md

 This component stack mainly operates on a data source: system calls.
 This data source is collected using either a kernel module or an eBPF probe, which we call *drivers*.
 On top of the drivers, libscap manages the data capture process, libsinsp enriches the data, and provides a rich set of API to consume the data.
 Furthermore, these two libraries also implement a [plugin](https://github.com/falcosecurity/plugins) framework that extends this stack to potentially any other data sources.
 ## Project Layout

-* _driver/_ folder contains kernel module and eBPF probe source code, so called **drivers**.
+* [_driver/_](./driver) contains kernel module and eBPF probe source code, so-called **drivers**.
-* _userspace/_ folder contains libscap and libsinsp libraries code, plus chisels related code and common utilities.
+* [_userspace/_](./userspace) contains libscap and libsinsp libraries code, plus chisels related code and common utilities.
-* * **libscap** (aka: lib for System CAPture) is the userspace library that directly communicates with the drivers,
-reading syscall events from the ring buffer (where they are placed by drivers), and forwarding them up to libsinsp.
+  * **libscap** (aka lib for *System CAPture*) is the userspace library that directly communicates with the drivers, reading syscall events from the ring buffer (where drivers place them), and forwarding them up to libsinsp.
 Moreover, libscap implements OS state collection and supports reading/writing to scap files.
-* * **libsinsp** (aka: lib for System INSPection) receives events from libscap and enriches them with machine state;
-moreover, it performs events filtering with rule evaluation through its internal rule engine.
+  * **libsinsp** (aka lib for *System INSPection*) receives events from libscap and enriches them with machine state: moreover, it performs events filtering with rule evaluation through its internal rule engine.
   Finally, it manages outputs.
-* * **chisels** are just little lua scripts to analyze an event stream and perform useful actions.
-In this subfolder, backend code for chisels support can be found.
+  * **chisels** are just little Lua scripts to analyze an event stream and perform useful actions.
+In this subfolder, the backend code for chisels support can be found.
-* _proposals/_ folder unexpectedly contains the list of proposals
+* [_proposals/_](./proposals) unexpectedly contains the list of proposals.
-* _cmake/modules_ contains the list of cmake modules used during the build for external dep,
+* [_cmake/modules/_](./cmake/modules) contains modules to build
-plus the libscap and libsinsp ones that are used by Falco when building libs.
+external dependencies, plus the libscap and libsinsp ones; consumers (like Falco) use those modules to build the libs in their projects.

 ## Build